Lumavate-Team/documentation/docs/3-CLI.rst

      .. code-block:: bash

-         Profile Name: <<What you want to call the profile.
+         Profile Name: <<What you want to name the profile.
 Cannot include spaces or special characters.>>

      .. warning::
         If there are two profiles with the same name, the newer version will overwrite the older version.
 Profiles in different environments can have the same name without overwriting each other.